LoganBresnahan/meow/README.md

 - `auto-check-updates`: Defaults to `true`.
 When set to true Meow will silently check for updates when Meow terminates.
 - `apple-tab-spawn-delay`: Defaults to `0.75`.
 A short delay in seconds for Apple users so that Apple's osascript doesn't get confused when tabs are spawned concurrently.
 0.75 should be read as three quarters of a second.
 Keep in mind, if the value is too short, you may see odd behavior when spawning multiple tabs.
 - `unix-shell`: Defaults to `bash`.
 Your Unix shell.
 Used as an option when spawning your tabs in the Gnome Terminal emulator.
+- `kill-signal`: Defaults to `15`.
+The signal to send the `kill` command that will kill your processes.
+15 is the code for SIGTERM, generally treated as the default kill command on most systems.

 ### Command Line